 - reduce delays through early engagement of key parties.

-As of 1 January 2020, we increased our Pre-application fees.
-In order to cover our costs for pre-application advice, we introduced pre-application charges in accordance with Section 93 of the Local Government Act 2003.
+To cover our costs for pre-application advice, we introduced pre-application charges in accordance with Section 93 of the Local Government Act 2003.
 Payments are fixed for pre-applications and all our prices include VAT charged at 20%.

 To ensure that timely advice can be given, please provide the minimum level of information set out in the Pre-Application Advice Form.

 Although pre-application advice possibly forms a material consideration of a formal planning application, it does not constitute a formal or guaranteed outcome in the determination of a future planning application or other form of submission.
 Any views or opinions expressed are given in good faith, without prejudice to the formal consideration of any planning application, which will be subject to a period of public consultation and maybe decided at a Planning Committee.